Zach Pascal Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Against the Jaguars, Pascal has averaged 15.9 receiving yards per game in his seven career matchups, 11.6 fewer than his over/under for Sunday's game.
+- Pascal has averaged 15.9 receiving yards per game in his seven career matchups against the Jaguars, 11.6 fewer than his over/under for Sunday's game.

-- The 245.4 passing yards the Jaguars allow per game makes them the NFL's 16th-ranked pass defense this season.
+- The Jaguars are giving up 245.4 passing yards per game this season, the NFL's 16th-ranked pass defense.

-- With 23 passing TDs conceded this season, the Jaguars defense is ranked 10th in the NFL.
+- With 23 passing TDs conceded this season, the Jaguars defense is ranked 10th in the league.

 Recent Performances